Introduction

 - The employee or employee's family may also authorize you to provide the certification directly to the employer.

 - Do not send certifications or forms to the U.S. Department of Labor.
+Sending the form to the DOL may delay the employee's ability to take protected FMLA leave.

 Who Pays the Cost of a Certification

-The employee is responsible for paying the cost of the certification or recertification.
-The employer is responsible for paying for the second and third opinions, including any reasonable travel expenses for the employee or family member.
+The employee is responsible for paying for the cost of the certification or recertification.
+The employer is responsible for paying for second and third opinions, including any reasonable travel expenses for the employee or family member.